Skip to content ↓

 Belmont’s Curriculum Intent

-Our curriculum is based around the UNICEF Rights for Children and the 17 sustainable Global Goals.
-At Belmont School, we are focusing on what those goals mean to us and how 'Pupil Leaders' can share understanding across the school community.
+Our curriculum is rooted in UNICEF’s Rights for Children and the 17 Global Goals.
+At Belmont, pupils explore what these goals mean for them and act as leaders to share understanding across the school.

-• Be well-prepared for the challenges of their next stage of learning.
+• Be ready for the challenges of the next stage of learning.

-Ultimately, we want all of our children, to be the best they can be, making a positive contribution to the world they live in.
+Ultimately, we want every child to be the best they can be and make a positive contribution to the world.

 Implementation